-- 1 Sliding leg - During free-arm sewing, be sure to pull out the sliding leg. - Slide the part that you wish to sew onto the arm, and then sew from the top.
+- ▶ With the flat bed attachment removed, freearm sewing is possible. - Slide the part that you wish to sew onto the arm, and then sew from the top.

-When you are finished with free-arm sewing, push the sliding leg back into position.
+When you are finished with free-arm sewing, install the flat bed attachment back in its original position.